lofar-astron/PyBDSF/doc/source/examples.rst

                                    'gaussian' => each Gaussian gets its own patch.
                                    'source' => all Gaussians belonging to a single source are grouped into one patch
-    catalog_type .......... 'srl': Type of catalog to write:  'gaul' - Gaussian list, 'srl' - source list (formed by grouping Gaussians), 'shap' - shapelet list
+    bbs_patches_mask ......
+None : Name of the mask file (of same size as input image) that defines the patches if bbs_patches = 'mask' catalog_type .......... 'srl': Type of catalog to write:  'gaul' - Gaussian list, 'srl' - source list (formed by grouping Gaussians), 'shap' - shapelet list